 Introduction

-In order for an application to publish content on Facebook user’s behalf, several steps should be performed:
+For an application to publish content on a Facebook user’s behalf, several steps should be performed:

 Application Registration